-An alarming increase in cases of spontaneous human combustion (SHC) among Americans is reportedly due in large part to anger from the election of Donald Trump and a Republican led Congress.
+An alarming increase in cases of spontaneous human combustion (SHC) among Americans is reportedly due in large part to anger from the election of Donald Trump and a Republican led Senate.
 That’s according to an explosive study by a leading California think-tank.

 Owen Richards, chief analyst at More On, said there have been 17 documented instances in the United States of SHC within the last six months.
 “That’s an incredible amount when you consider that in the last three hundred years or so there have only been about 200 reputable cases recorded.